We can help you recover from addiction

 Until now, finding treatment for substance use disorders and the mental health issues that often accompany them was difficult.
 You had to seek help from multiple doctors, often in different locations, separate from where you received the rest of your health care.

-That has changed.
-Nebraska Medicine now offers comprehensive treatment of co-occurring psychiatric and substance abuse disorders.
-We recognize addiction for the chronic medical illness that it is and are dedicated to treating all aspects of this disease through a comprehensive set of services all offered in one convenient location.
+This has changed.
+Nebraska Medicine now offers comprehensive treatment of co-occurring psychiatric and substance use disorders.
+We recognize addiction for the chronic medical illness that it is and are dedicated to treating all aspects of this disease through a comprehensive set of services at one convenient location.
 Our goal is to help you regain your mental health, achieve your recovery goals and restore your life to maximum functional capacity.